Michael Tuck

-Michael Tuck (born 24 June 1953) is a seven-time premiership-winning player, Australian rules footballer with the Hawthorn Football Club in the Victorian Football League (VFL) / Australian Football League (AFL).
+Michael Tuck (born 24 June 1953) is a former Australian rules footballer who played for the Hawthorn Football Club in the Victorian/Australian Football League (VFL/AFL).
+He won seven premierships during his career, which spanned 20 seasons.

 His 426 career games was a VFL/AFL record until it was broken by Brent Harvey of North Melbourne in Round 19 of 2016.

 AFL career

 Early career (1971–1973)

 Raised in Berwick, in Melbourne's outer south-eastern suburbs, Tuck joined Hawthorn in 1971 from the country zone club of the same name, and remained at the club for his entire career.
 Tuck initially played as a full forward and the understudy to the great Peter Hudson, kicking 63 goals in the VFL Reserves in 1971.
 He made his Senior debut against Richmond in the eighth round the following year and kicked goals with his first three kicks in senior football, but soon after lost form and was dropped from the senior side.

 Tuck would play in Hawthorn's winning 1972 Reserve grade premiership side.